 A linear referencing method that determines a location by interpolating between two known measures.

-A line is a continuous logical grouping of one or more routes used for a measure system, specifically used in conjunction with an LRS Line Network.
+A continuous logical grouping of one or more routes used for a measure system, specifically used in conjunction with an LRS Line Network.

 Linear network maintainer

 Acronym for linear referencing method, a method for defining measurements along linear features for the purpose of linear referencing.
-Examples of LRMs are Continuous stationing or Engineering Stationing.
+Examples of LRMs include continuous stationing in continuous networks and engineering stationing in engineering networks.

 Acronym for linear referencing system, the method of storing geographic locations by using relative positions along a measured linear feature.